A Day in the Life: Peer Support Specialist

 The support specialist, despite not having a clinical role, will require supervision.
 This is usually provided by a treatment center or licensed mental health counselor or certified addiction professional.

 Peer support specialists will be expected to adhere to the same principles – legally, ethically, and professionally – as clinicians in the field.
-Privacy and boundaries are two of the most important concepts for anyone working with hey person in recovery.
-However the responsibilities of the peer support specialist extend much further.
+Privacy and boundaries are two of the most important concepts for anyone working with a person in recovery.
+However, the responsibilities of the peer support specialist extend much further.

 There will also be opportunities to divulge appropriate information about the peer’s own successful recovery.
 While everyone’s journey is different, the peer may find that their own experiences help those with whom he/she works.

 The peer support specialist will also lead individual and group support and recovery meetings.
 These groups, in combination with therapeutic support from the counselor, can speed the recovery process and assist with minimizing the chances of relapse.

 Emotional and Psychological Considerations

 Peer support specialists are exposed to many of the same emotional and psychological strains that clinicians are.
 Working with those in recovery, especially those in early recovery, can be a roller coaster of emotions.
 Indeed, the support specialist – especially those with less experience, may find him or herself strongly affected by individual peers.
 It is, therefore, important that the support specialist have a strong and supportive team of their own that can offer personal and clinical advice when needed.
 This may come in the form of their own counselor or supervisor.